 As Paul Graham and many others have put it, going fast and breaking things is the best approach for every startup.
 Start small and grow big, switch off your perfectionism and instead gradually improve your product over time.
 Include only the most necessary core functions in your MVP to allow gathering user feedback.
 Upgrade your healthcare insurance app on the way in order to test its monetizing possibilities and self-sustainability instead of relying on external funds and investment influx.

 So, what did we learn?
 Software conquers healthcare and this industry is going to exceed a $150 billion valuation in 2020, so what else is there to know?
-People are happy to optimize and pay for quicker food delivery, movie tickets, taxis and meditation.
-They will be twice as happy to pay for something that matters much more for them and there’s no age limit for the target audience here.
+People are happy to use apps for quicker food delivery, movie tickets, taxis and meditation.
+They will be twice as happy to pay for something that matters much more for them and the target audience here has not age limit.

 Even though older people might still prefer personal live contact, the booking and the assessment of the patients as well as documentation and payments will all be made quicker with the introduction of many different mobile health insurance platforms worldwide.
-There will be real-life medical assessments but only when and if it is absolutely necessary.
+Live medical assessments will remain but only when and if it is absolutely necessary.

 Imagine that you have been struck down by the unknown allergy, camping somewhere in the desert?
 You can start googling the Wikipedia with no guarantee that your findings won’t make it worse.
 Or you can contact your doctor for the emergency meeting online.
 What would you choose?
 What do you think your future potential clients would choose?